LucaIsMyName/anote/anote/README.md

 - feature: use `tippy-js` for tooltips instead coding them myself
 - bug: delete the tbale header rows --> Use normal Table woithout header or footer row
 - feature: add DataBlock with tables framework, store them as JSON insoide the and retrieve JSON from there instead of MD table
-- bug: blocks get deleted randonly & fast
+- bug: blocks get deleted randomly & fast (hint: odd ones get deleted from outside in-ish)
 - bug: